COVID-19 tests for travel to the US from the UK

 - Show a negative COVID-19 test result or documentation of recovery from COVID-19 when travelling to the US by air.

-Under-18s are exempt from the vaccination requirement (children aged 2-17 must still take a pre-departure test).
+Those 17 and under are exempt from the vaccination requirement (children aged 2-17 must still take a pre-departure test).
 Those with a medical condition that precludes them from having a coronavirus vaccine and certain other groups are also exempt from the vaccination requirement but, in some cases, may be required to carry out additional tests and to quarantine.

 The requirements outlined in this guide focus on people arriving in the US by air, which is the case for most travellers.
 The rules for arrival overland or by sea may be slightly different.